hshsl-training/intro-to-programming/shell_lesson/02-the-filesystem.md

 ## Navigational Shortcuts

 The root directory is the highest level directory in your file system and contains files that are important for your computer to perform its daily work.
 While you will be using the root (`/`) at the beginning of your absolute paths, it is important that you avoid working with data in these higher-level directories, as your commands can permanently alter files that the operating system needs to function.
 In many cases, trying to run commands in `root` directories will require special permissions which are not discussed here, so it's best to avoid them and work within your home directory.
-Dealing with the `home` directory is very common The tilde character, `~`, is a shortcut for your home directory.
+Dealing with the `home` directory is very common.
+The tilde character, `~`, is a shortcut for your home directory.

 Now Navigate to the `shell_data` directory: